Since | 18.0 |

 CPU

 Runs entirely on the CPU.
-Since this engine is entirely in software, it will generally have more features and more correct output, however it is much slower than the currently experimental XPU engine.
+Since this engine is entirely in software, it will generally have more features and more correct output, however it is much slower than the XPU engine.

 XPU

-The XPU engine is currently experimental.
-Uses available CPU and GPU (graphics card hardware) resources.
-Since this engine rinherits the limits of what can be done on a GPU, it will generally lag behind the CPU engine in features, however it is much faster than the CPU engine.
+The XPU engine uses available CPU and GPU (graphics card hardware) resources.
+Since this engine inherits the limits of what can be done on a GPU, it will generally lag behind the CPU engine in features, however it is much faster than the CPU engine.

 Simplified Shading